 Keeping a pet for a family member or friend or having a family member

-are also allowed; however, the container size must be less than 10 gallons.
+are allowed.
+However, the container size must be less than 10 gallons.

-The resident determined to be responsible for the animal is subject to a
+- The resident determined to be responsible for the animal may be subject to a

-$300 fine.
+$300 fine and other sanctions.
 The residents within an apartment or room where an animal is

-found are also each subject to a $100 minimum fine.
+found may also each subject to fines and other sanctions.
 Subsequent offenses

 cleaning costs resulting from the animal.
 If there is a second violation